-If you continue to drive your Corvette at the fuel shut off rpm, you could damage your engine.
-Be sure to operate your Corvette below the fuel shut off rpm or reduce your rpm quickly when the fuel shuts off.
+If you continue to drive your vehicle at the fuel shut off rpm, you could damage your engine.
+Be sure to operate your vehicle below the fuel shut off rpm or reduce your rpm quickly when the fuel shuts off.